oasis-tcs/odata-specs/odata-data-aggregation-ext/5 Vocabulary for Data Aggregation.md

 A recursive hierarchy organizes entities of a collection as nodes of one or more tree structures.
 This structure does not need to be as uniform as a leveled hierarchy.
 It is described by a complex term `RecursiveHierarchy` with these properties:
 - The `NodeProperty` contains a path with single-valued segments ending in a primitive property.
 This path points to the property holding the node identifier of the node in the hierarchy.
-- The `ParentNavigationProperty` allows navigation to the instance representing the parent node.
+- The `ParentNavigationProperty` allows navigation to the instance or instances representing the parent nodes.
 It MUST be a nullable single- or collection-valued navigation property path that addresses the entity type annotated with this term.

 The term `RecursiveHierarchy` can only be applied to entity types, and MUST be applied with a qualifier, which is used to reference the hierarchy in transformations operating on recursive hierarchies, in [grouping with `rolluprecursive`](#Groupingwithrolluprecursive), and in [hierarchy functions](#HierarchyFunctions).

-A _node_ is an instance of an entity type annotated with `RecursiveHierarchy`.
-It may have a `parent node` that is the target instance reached via the `ParentNavigationProperty`.
-A `recursive hierarchy` is a collection of such nodes with unique node identifiers and no cycles in the traversal of parent links.
+A _node_ is an instance of an entity type annotated with `RecursiveHierarchy` and a given qualifier.
+The same entity can be different nodes, given different qualifiers.
+A node may have one or more _parent nodes_ that are the target instances reached via the `ParentNavigationProperty`.
+A _recursive hierarchy_ for a given qualifier is a collection of such nodes with unique node identifiers and no cycles in the traversal of parent links.

-A node without parent node is a _root node_, a node is a _child node_ of its parent node, a node without child nodes is a _leaf node_.
-Nodes with the same parent node are _sibling nodes_ and so are root nodes.
+A node without parent node or with null as parent node is a _root node_, a node is a _child node_ of its parent nodes, a node without child nodes is a _leaf node_.
+Nodes with a common parent node are _sibling nodes_ and so are root nodes.
 The _descendants_ of a node are its child nodes, their child nodes, and so on, up to and including all leaf nodes that can be reached.
 A node together with its descendants forms a _sub-hierarchy_ of the hierarchy.
-The _ancestors_ of a node are its parent node, the parent of its parent node, and so on, up to and including a root node that can be reached.
+The _ancestors_ of a node are its parent nodes, the parents of its parent nodes, and so on, up to and including root nodes that can be reached.
 A recursive hierarchy can have one or more root nodes.

 The term `UpNode` can be used in hierarchical result sets to associate with each instance one of its ancestors, which is again annotated with `UpNode` and so on until a path to the root is constructed.